terkelg/zet/readme.md

 ### Zet.symmetricDifference(setA, setB) ⊖ or ∆
 Returns:`zet`

-Static funciont that return a new set with elements in either setA or setB but not both.
+Static function that return a new set with elements in either setA or setB but not both.

 #### setA
 Type: `Zet|Set`